voiceflow/runtime-client-js/README.md

 // e.g. interact('can I have fries with that');
 ```

-Pass in user input with the `client.sendText(input)` function, and any of your `client.on...` functions will trigger during the response.
+Pass in user input with the `client.sendText(input)` function, and any of your `client.on...` handlers will trigger during the response.

 ### Setting up a Voiceflow App